syncfusion-content/javascript-docs/js/api/ejDiagram.md

 ### editorFocusChange
 {:#events:editorfocuschange}
-Triggers when editor got focus at the time of nodeslabel or text node editing.
+Triggers when editor got focus at the time of node's label or text node editing.

 #### Example